TrainerProjectF13X/trainer_web_app/README.md

 #General

-  1. The first part of readme covers how to set up the django virtual environemnt and local host
+  1. The first part of readme covers how to set up the Django virtual environment and local host
-  2. The second part of the readme goes into detail how to configure the webpack to compile JSX files (for React.jS)
+  2. The second part of the readme goes into detail on how to configure the Webpack to compile JSX files (for React)
-  3. The last part describes some configuration erros one might encounter
+  3. The last part describes some configuration errors one might encounter

 =====================================================================================================